-University of Louisville is a public, state school in an urban setting in Louisville, KY.
-University of Louisville was founded in 1798 and now enrolls around 22,211 students per year, which includes 15,927 undergrad students.
+University of Louisville is a public, state school in the city of Louisville, KY.
+University of Louisville was founded in 1798 and the school now enrolls around 22,211 students per year, which includes 15,927 undergrad students.
 University of Louisville offers on-campus housing for up to 3,508 students.
 Most students live in off campus housing, and 52% of students spend their weekends on campus.

 |Overall Acceptance Rate||66%|

 |Percent of Need Met||57%|